karelvuong/st-primer/README.md

 # Primer

-A custom UI and syntax theme for Sublime Text 2/3.
+A custom UI and syntax theme for Sublime Text 2/3 that comes in, both, a light and dark variation.
 Based on GitHub's UI and design guidelines.

 ***